Darren Archibald: Professional

-In the pre-season prior to the 2011–12 season, Archibald represented the Canucks in the 2011 Young Stars Tournament, where he scored two goals and added an assist to tie for the team lead.
+In the pre-season before the 2011–12 season, Archibald represented the Canucks in the 2011 Young Stars Tournament, where he scored two goals and added an assist to tie for the team lead.
 After the tournament, he was invited to the Canucks' main training camp, but failed to make the team and was reassigned to the American Hockey League's (AHL) Chicago Wolves.

 He started the season with Chicago and scored a goal in the Wolves' season opener.
 He failed to score in the next 17 games and was sent down to the ECHL's Kalamazoo Wings.
-In the ECHL, Archibald scored 9 goals and 30 points in 36 games, which earned him a re-call to the Wolves.
+In the ECHL, Archibald scored 9 goals and 30 points in 36 games, which earned him a recall to the Wolves.
 He played two games in the AHL without scoring and was reassigned back to the Wings.
 He finished the year with 14 goals and 45 points in 49 games to lead all Kalamazoo rookies in points.

 In his second professional season in 2012–13, the 2012–13 NHL lockout led to several younger Canucks' playing in the AHL.
 With the increased depth in Chicago, Archibald did not make the Wolves out of training camp and was assigned to Kalamazoo.
 While there, he scored 6 goals and 14 points in 18 games.
 At the same time, Chicago sustained several injuries and had a struggling powerplay.
 As a result, Archibald was recalled from the Wings.
 He scored in his second game with the Wolves and after playing eight games Archibald was tied for third on the Wolves for goal scoring.
-When the lockout ended, Archibald was 1 of 12 Wolves players called-up for an abbreviated training camp in Vancouver.
+When the lockout ended, Archibald was 1 of 12 Wolves players called up for an abbreviated training camp in Vancouver.
 He was returned to Chicago at the end of camp.
 Archibald finished the season scoring 12 goals and 22 points in 55 games.
-As the Wolves did not make the 2013 Calder Cup playoffs, Archibald was called-up to the Canucks as an extra player in case of emergency.
+As the Wolves did not make the 2013 Calder Cup playoffs, Archibald was called up to the Canucks as an extra player in case of emergency.
 Following the end of the playoffs, Archibald became a restricted free agent.
 He re-signed with the Canucks on a one-year, two-way contract worth $600,000 at the NHL level.